Rakesh-Mitta/DeviceManagement/README.md

 Step 1:
-        Download the project from github repository into local and unzip.
+        Clone/Download the project from github repository into local and unzip.

 Step 2 : Build the project.